 Relevant safety standards |

-A safety device according to this document shall fulfill the requirements of the relevant safety standards, such as IEC 61508 (according the SIL-level as described) when used in live operation. |
+A safety device according to this document shall fulfill the requirements of the relevant safety standards, such as the IEC 61508 series (according to the SIL as described) when used in live operation. |

 For usage in live operation |